Will-Marriott/friendface-take-2/README.md

 ### Tasks

-We're going to implement a mechanism to sort posts by various their various attributes.
+We're going to implement a mechanism to sort posts by their various attributes.
 We'll also convert the project to the structure used by Maven so that we can use JUnit to test our post sorters.

 #### 1. Implement AuthorPostSorter